Love Hina: Spring Movie is an OVA released for the Love Hina anime franchise in Japan.

 I have to admit that when I watched this, it has been a while since I had last seen Love Hina.
 However, during the first twenty minutes or so, my memory was being jogged by what I was seeing on the screen.
 Maybe because it’s been so long since I last saw Love Hina, but I have to say the first ten minutes or so of this 50 minute special felt a little choppy.

-In the end, this is a special I would recommend to die-hard Love Hina fans who want to watch everything that was produced for the anime franchise.
+In the end, this is an OVA I would recommend to die-hard Love Hina fans who want to watch everything that was produced for the anime franchise.
 However, I’m not sure I can really recommend this to more casual fans of the franchise.
 Yes, there is some progression for Keitaro and Naru, but that’s about the only thing this special is worth watching for.